 Should You Try the Keto Soup Diet?
 Read This Before Starting

-It’s also possible that, after the first month or so went super well, your weight loss began to plateau.
+It’s also possible that, after the first month or so went super well, your results began to plateau.
 Weight loss plateaus can happen for a number of reasons.
 Whether you begin to slowly slip higher-carb or higher-calorie foods back into your diet or simply reach a weight that requires a reduction in calories to lose more, plateaus are common on any diet plan.

 Today we’re going to explore the Keto Soup Diet, a form of cleansing that, just like the bone broth cleanse, is meant to be temporary (usually about five days).

 Is Keto Soup Just a New Version of the Cabbage Soup Diet?

 Chances are, if you’ve struggled with your weight at any point in the last 10 to 20 years, you’ve heard of Atkins, and you’ve heard of the cabbage soup diet.
 Back in the 1990s, the seven-day cabbage soup diet was a fad that swept the nation alongside the low-fat craze.
 It essentially involved making a soup of cabbage, tomatoes, and a few other vegetables and eating it alongside raw vegetables for seven straight days, to the exclusion of all other foods.